cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_reading-radiography.md

 Write concise answers to the following in your science notebook.

+1. Compare how X-ray photons interact with matter in conventional film versus digital sensors.
+How does this explain the difference in exposure times?

-1. Use the photon model or the wave model of light to explain why the exposure time of digital radiography is much shorter than the exposure time of conventional radiography.
+2. Use the particle model of light to explain why some body tissues appear darker or lighter in both types of X-ray images.
-2. What explains the difference in exposure times between digital and conventional radiography?
-3. How can we use this model to identify strategies that reduce harm from exposure to high-frequency EM radiation?
-Based on all the information you gathered from this reading, what are the trade-offs of digital radiography versus conventional radiography?

 </div>